OWASP/SecurityShepherd/README.md

 # OWASP Security Shepherd
 The [OWASP Security Shepherd Project](http://bit.ly/owaspSecurityShepherd) is a web and mobile application security training platform.
 Security Shepherd has been designed to foster and improve security awareness among a varied skill-set demographic.
-The aim of this project is to take AppSec novices or experienced engineers and sharpen their penetration testing skillset to security expert status.
+The aim of this project is to take AppSec novices or experienced engineers and sharpen their penetration testing skill set to security expert status.

 # Where can I download Security Shepherd?
-You can download Security Shepherd VM's or Manual Instalation Packs from [SourceForge](http://bit.ly/1JbtQtP)
+You can download Security Shepherd VM's or Manual Installation Packs from [SourceForge](http://bit.ly/1JbtQtP)

+# How do I setup Security Shepherd?
+We've got fully automated and step by step walkthroughs on our [wiki page](https://github.com/markdenihan/owaspSecurityShepherd/wiki) to help you get Security Shepherd up and running.

 # What can Security Shepherd be used for?
 Security Shepherd can be used as a;